BryBon/p2BryceBond/README.md

 ![Image of car running](https://raw.githubusercontent.com/BryBon/p2BryceBond/main/Explorer%20running.png)

 This dash is for a 2019 ford explorer.
 This dash has two lcd screens to the side of the speedometer.
 The one the left shows several screens for different features, with the main one showing the distance to empty of the tank as well as a visual representation of the amount of fuel in the tank.
 This screen can also be used to show fuel economy, trip 1 and 2 information, driver assist and other settings.
 The right lcd shows the navigation panel, as well the option to see entertainment settings and the phone connection.
 This screen also shows outside temperature, the compass direction, and the current time.
-Both screens are interacted with by using a directional pad in the steering wheel, one for the for each side.
+Both screens are interacted with by using a directional pad in the steering wheel, one for the for each side and voice controls.
 The speedometer shows both MPH and KM/h.
 Below this the current driving mode is shown.
 Located below the left lcd screen are the lights for the front and back fog lamps and ABS.
 The speedometer had the directional blinker lights and the light for high beams.
 The right side has the lights for parking brake, an electric parking brake fault light, airbag, seatbelt, and traction control light at the bottom with tire pressure warning light at the top.
 The brightness can be changed from the setting menu.

 Pros
 - There are a lot of option that allow the user to customize their car to how they desire